AlexKuhnle/ShapeWorld/README.md

 The `shapeworld/generate.py` module provides options to generate ShapeWorld data in separate files via the command line.
 Use cases include:

-* for using the ShapeWorld data for deep learning projects based on other programming languages than Python 3, like [Torch](http://torch.ch/),
+* for using the ShapeWorld data for deep learning projects based on other programming languages than Python, like [Torch](http://torch.ch/),
 * for quicker pre-evaluation of models in development stage -- however, it is one of the important principles of the ShapeWorld evaluation methodology and hence recommended to use newly generated data for the final evaluation phase,
 * for manual investigation of the generated data,
 * for entirely different applications like, e.g., a user study.